Multi-vortex Bose-Einstein condensate: examining the role of interaction range using Gaussian potential: RESULTS AND DISCUSSIONS

-As the number of particles in the condensate becomes large $i.e.$ $\Delta N \to \infty$, it follows from the commutation relation between the number operator and the quantum mechanical phase operator $\left[\widehat{N},\widehat{\Theta}\right]=\hbar$ that the fluctuation in the phase of the condensate vanishes $i.e.$ $\Delta \Theta \to 0$ and the system acquires a definite quantum mechanical phase leading to a situation where $\lambda_{1}\sim 1$ and $ \lambda_{2} \approx \lambda_{3} \approx \cdots \ \approx 0$.
-For a system comprising of finite number of particles $i.e.$ $\Delta N \to$ finite, the quantum mechanical phase of the condensate fluctuates over the phases of symmetry-broken eigenstates $\{\chi_{{\mu;m^{\mu}}}\}$ of OPRDM~\cite{Ueda06,Yang62}.
-Thus the OPRDM defined in Eq.~(\ref{eq:rdm}) is the quantum mechanical average with weights $\{\lambda_{\mu}\}$ over the symmetry-broken~\cite{Ueda06} eigenstate states $\{\chi_{{\mu;m^{\mu}}}\}$ with definite one-particle angular momentum quantum number $m^{\mu}$, where $\mu=1,2,\cdots {\cal M}$ are different fragments of the OPRDM.
-This may cause more than one eigenvalues of OPRDM to take significantly large values as compared to others and may lead to the fragmentation of the rotating condensate comprising of a finite number of particles.
-Further, the fragmentation of the condensate, as described by OPRDM, is an interplay of parameters like the interaction strength ${g_{2}}$, the interaction range $\sigma$, the angular momentum $L_{z}(\Omega)$ and the number of particles $N$.
+For a system comprising of finite number of particles, the criterion for Bose-Einstein condensation is that one or a few of the eigenvalues $\{ \lambda_{{\mu}} \}$ of OPRDM become significantly large compared to others~\cite{penrose_Onsager,Landau58,Yang62}. \\ As the number of particles in the condensate becomes large with $N \to \infty$, the fluctuation in the number of particles increases indefinitely with $\Delta N \to \infty$.
+It, therefor, follows from the commutation relation $\left[\widehat{N},\widehat{\Theta}\right]=i\hbar$ between the number operator $\widehat{N}$ and the quantum mechanical phase operator $\widehat{\Theta}$ for the condensate that the fluctuation in the phase of the condensate vanishes $i.e.$ $\Delta \Theta \to 0$, and the system acquires a definite quantum mechanical phase leading to a situation where $\lambda_{1}\sim 1$ and $\lambda_{2} \approx \lambda_{3} \approx \cdots \ \approx 0$.
+However, for a system comprising of finite number of particles, $\Delta N \to$ finite and the quantum mechanical phase of the condensate fluctuates over the phases of the symmetry-broken eigenstates $\{\chi_{{\mu;m^{\mu}}}\}$ of OPRDM~\cite{Ueda06,Yang62} labelled by ${\mu}$ and the corresponding angular momentum quantum number \{$m^{\mu}$\}.
+Thus the OPRDM defined in Eq.~(\ref{eq:rdm}) may be viewed as the quantum mechanical average weighted by $\{\lambda_{\mu}\}$ over the corresponding symmetry-broken~\cite{Ueda06} eigenstate states $\{\chi_{{\mu;m^{\mu}}}\}$ with definite one-particle angular momentum quantum number $m^{\mu}$, where $\mu=1,2,\cdots {\cal M}$ are different fragments of OPRDM.
+This may result in more than one eigenvalues of OPRDM taking significantly large values as compared to others leading to the fragmentation of the rotating condensate comprising of a finite number of particles.
+Further, the fragmentation of the condensate, as described by OPRDM, is an interplay of parameters like the interaction strength ${U_{0}}$, the interaction range $\sigma$ for a given number of particles $N$ and angular momentum $L_{z}$.